Many people desire to gain muscle and strength but are hesitant to carry hefty weights. This is where resistance bands come in handy.

 You should invest in resistance bands for home gyms to challenge your endurance and strength levels without the hassle and expense of big, hefty weights.

-According to one of the studies found on the National Center for Biotechnology Information website, resistance bands workouts promote similar strength gains to conventional resistance training.
+According to one of the studies found on the National Center for Biotechnology Information website, resistance band workouts promote similar strength gains to conventional resistance training.

-More importantly, they provide similar strength gains in different population profiles and using diverse protocols [5].
+More importantly, they provide similar strength gains in different population profiles using diverse protocols [5].

 This implies they can acquire strength without lifting large objects against gravity.